sschleemilch/slimline.nvim/README.md

   bold = false, -- makes primary parts and mode bold verbose_mode = false, -- Mode as single letter or as a word style = 'bg', -- or "fg".
-Whether highlights should be applied to bg or fg of components components = { -- Choose components and their location
+Whether highlights should be applied to bg or fg of components mode_follow_style = true, -- Whether the mode color components should follow the style option components = { -- Choose components and their location
     left = {
       "mode",